OlufemiAlogbo/casba-1/README.md

 1. Develop a ChatBot with Watson Conversation API to responds to customer queries
 2. Enable the ChatBot with Flutterwave BVN API for easy sign-up
 3. Enable the ChatBot with Google Maps API for easy access to ATM and branches
-4. Enable the ChatBot with Interswitch Webpay API for payments
+4. Enable the ChatBot with PayStack, WebPay & Flutterwave APIs for payments
 5. Develop a PFA API that connects with the ChatBot for real-time analytics on budget, savings and investment
 6. Develop ChatBot capability to answer FAQs as listed on major banks website
 7. Develop a dashboard to provides real-time sentiment analysis on ChatBot interactions